Nucleic acid structure: RNA

 The antiparallel strands form a helical shape.
 Bulges and internal loops are formed by separation of the double helical tract on either one strand (bulge) or on both strands (internal loops) by unpaired nucleotides.

 Stem-loop or hairpin loop is the most common element of RNA secondary structure.
 Stem-loop is formed when the RNA chains fold back on themselves to form a double helical tract called the 'stem', the unpaired nucleotides forms single stranded region called the 'loop'.
 A tetraloop is a four-base pairs hairpin RNA structure.
 There are three common families of tetraloop in ribosomal RNA: UNCG, GNRA, and CUUG (N is one of the four nucleotides and R is a purine).
 UNCG is the most stable tetraloop.

-Pseudoknot is a RNA secondary structure first identified in turnip yellow mosaic virus.
-Pseudoknots are formed when nucleotides from the hairpin-loop pair with a single stranded region outside of the hairpin to form a helical segment.
+Pseudoknot is an RNA secondary structure first identified in turnip yellow mosaic virus.
+It is minimally composed of two helical segments connected by single-stranded regions or loops.
 H-type fold pseudoknots are best characterized.
 In H-type fold, nucleotides in the hairpin-loop pair with the bases outside the hairpin stem forming second stem and loop.
 This causes formation of pseudoknots with two stems and two loops.
 Pseudoknots are functional elements in RNA structure having diverse function and found in most classes of RNA.

 Secondary structure of RNA can be predicted by experimental data on the secondary structure elements, helices, loops, and bulges.
 DotKnot-PW method is used for comparative pseudoknots prediction.
 The main points in the DotKnot-PW method is scoring the similarities found in stems, secondary elements and H-type pseudoknots.